Couples Therapy

 The fourth, and for many people the hardest, is improving one's own reactions rather than managing the other person's.
 If one partner is hypersensitive to criticism and the other to feeling ignored, the work is to improve those sensitivities directly.
 In an interdependent relationship, one person cannot do most of the work and still create an exceptional partnership.
 Like pairs figure skating, both people have to skate.

-Sessions are ninety minutes, conducted in person at her Upper East Side office or via secure video for couples in New York, California, Connecticut, Washington D.C., and Florida
+Logistics Couples therapy with Dr. Herwitz is available in person at her office on the Upper East Side of Manhattan (14 E. 75th Street, Suite 1A) and via secure video for couples in New York, California, Connecticut, Washington D.C., and Florida.
+Sessions are ninety minutes | By appointment only | contactdrherwitz@gmail.com